LandmakTechnology/questions-answers/fees/README.md

 FEE PAYMENT

  ## ✅1)	How much is the fee, and can I pay in installments?
-+ The fee is $3,000USD and can be paid in minimum installments of $750/month.($800 for the first month)
++ The fee is $3,000 USD and can be paid in minimum installments of $750/month.
 + You can also pay the complete fee upfront. (recommended)
 + Please type your name and class as payment reference/message and send screen-shots to +1 437 215 2483 through WhatsApp/Telegram after each payment.